40+ Portuguese Verbs That Always Need "De"

 Emotional States

-Expressing how you feel is key to connecting with people.
-In Portuguese, many of these emotional state verbs just don’t work without “de.”
+Many emotional expressions in Portuguese simply don’t work without de.
 This is how you say you’re tired of something or afraid of something.
+It’s the “of”.

 EnglishPortuguese